-(G) Clean Air Act (42 U.S.C.
+(6) Clean Air Act (42 U.S.C.
 7401-7671q.) and the Federal Water Pollution Control Act (33 U.S.C.
-1251-1387), as amended-Contracts and subgrants of amounts in excess of \$150,000 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regula-tions issued pursuant to the Clean Air Act (42 U.S.C.
+1251-1387), as amended-Contracts and subgrants of amounts in excess of \$150,000 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
 7401-7671q) and the Federal Water Pollution Control Act as amended (33 U.S.C.
 1251-1387).
-Violations must be reported to the Federal awarding agency and the Regional Office of the Environmental Protection Office of the Agency (EPA).
+Violations must be reported to the Federal awarding agency and the Regional Office of the Environmental Protection Agency (EPA).

-(H) Mandatory standards and policies relating to energy efficiency which are con-tained in the state energy conservation plan issued in compliance with the Energy Policy and Conservation Act (42 U.S.C.
-6201).
-(I) Debarment and Suspension (Executive
+(H) Mandatory standards and policies relating to energy efficiency which are contained in the state energy conservation plantssued in compliance with the Energy Policy and Conservation Act (ALLS C. 2011).